 Zwerger studied at the Applied Arts Academy of Vienna but left before completing her studies.
 She favors working with watercolors and is influenced by the work of, among others, Arthur Rackham, who was a prominent British artist in the Golden Age of Illustration at the turn of the last century.

 She has received numerous awards her work, the most notable of which was the Hans Christian Andersen Award in 1990.
 This is the highest award for the work of children's book authors and illustrators, recognizing lasting contributions to children's literature.

 Olivia Lomenech Gill

-Olivia is a talented artist, illustrator, and printmaker.
-Gill resides in Northumberland, UK.
+Olivia Lomenech Gill is a talented artist, illustrator, and printmaker who resides in Northumberland, UK.
 Her artwork is inspired by life and depicts humans, animals, and imaginary creatures.
 Gill has completed a vast array of skillful artwork and even owns and operates her own printing press.
 Her first experience as an illustrator was in 2012 when she had the opportunity to illustrate the book Where My Wellies Take Me, written by Clare and Michael Morpurgo.
-Where My Wellies Take Me won the 2013 English 4–11 Picture Book Award in the Fiction 7–11 Years category.
-In 2017, Gill illustrated Fantastic Beasts and Where to Find Them.
-She also illustrated the cover of Scholastic's 2017 edition of Fantastic Beasts and Where to Find them.
-Olivia brought life to the fantasy creatures of the wizarding world with spirited, detailed, and skillful illustrations.
+Where My Wellies Take Me won the English Association's 2013 English 4–11 Picture Book Award in the Fiction 7–11 Years category.
+Gill illustrated Fantastic Beasts and Where to Find Them as well as the cover of Scholastic's new edition in 2017.
+Gill brought life to the fantasy creatures of the wizarding world with spirited, detailed, and skillful illustrations.